mekas/mb1313600022/README.md

 Answer : I added some features like share and rating.

-### 1313618012 (Fathimah Azzahra) Pending
+### 1313618012 (Fathimah Azzahra) Accepted
 I want to make an app that gives notification reminder to upcoming movies with details

 Reason: The features are too similar with Assignment 1, except the info going to be taken from REST.
 Please add another distinctive feature, one is suffice.
-Furtermore, please complete REST endpoint source in the abstract.
+Furthermore, please complete REST endpoint source in the abstract.

 Answer: I have added additional features such as sharing, language options, and notification options for the distinctive feature also the API endpoint is listed in my abstract.